MellonScholarlyCommunication/ldn-inbox-server/README.md

 A `handler/multi_notification_handler.js` is available to start multiple handler for each notification messages.
 The handlers to start are specified in a configuraton file that can be passed via the `config` parameter of an `handle_inbox`.
 In the commmand line tool `bin/ldn-inbox-server` the default location of such config file is `config/inbox_config.json` when processing an `@inbox`, and `config/outbox_config.json` when processing an `@outbox`.

+## Artifact support

+This code base contains Event Notifications support for Data Node artifacts.
+See the examples in `public/artifacts-example`.
+Move this directory tp `public/artifacts` to get a running example.

+- Each artifact requires at least a `.meta` file with the `X-Artifact` header set to `true` to be recognized by the software as an artifact
+- Each artifact should update the `Link-Template` header in the `.meta` file
+- The config files in `config/inbox_config.json` and `config/outbox_config.json` define the location of the possible event logs for the artifact

 ## See also

 - [mellon-server](https://www.npmjs.com/package/mellon-server)